TaoL33T/blog/_posts/2020-07-16-wireguard-part1.md

 ```bash
 ip route add 192.168.199.0/24 via 192.168.199.1 dev wg0
 ```
-This would tell the operating system that all traffic it receives withing this address range should be routed to the IP that my VPS has inside the VPN network on the first wireguard interface.
+This would tell the operating system that all traffic it receives within this address range should be routed to the IP that my VPS has inside the VPN network on the first wireguard interface.
 However, because you would add the address range of the VPN network to the `AllowedIPs`-section in the wireguard config anyways, you'd have to just change the route it added to represent what you wanted:

 ```bash